tmux is a beast of a tool that I found to be indispensable for my personal

 This is especially nice if you have homerow mods like me2 as it also

-on the homerow as well (in my case my right pinky
+conveniently keeps prefix on the homerow as well (in my case my right pinky

-and then my left pinky for a
+for Ctrl and then my left pinky for a)

-For this to take affect, detach from your tmux
+For this to take effect, detach from your tmux session if you are in one, and

 Re-Source Configuration